gvwilson/thirdbit/src/fiction/makers-return/index.md

 except spotless and empty.

-The half-glass wall was in the same place, with a gap where the door had been.
+The half-glass wall was in the same place, but solid where the door had been.
-The double doors between the outer room and the corridor were gone as well.
+The double doors between the outer room and the corridor had been replaced by a blank stretch of concrete.
-So were the light panels, she realized.
+The light panels were missing too, she realized.
 She could see perfectly well,
 but had no idea where the light was coming from.

 Something creaked behind her.
 She whirled around.
-The concrete wall creaked again, bulging out slightly.
+The concrete wall creaked again, bulging slightly as if something was trying to push through them into the room.
-She didn't know what it was,
-but something told her it wasn't good.
+She didn't know what that meant, but something told her it wasn't good.

-Violet ran to the double doors.
+Violet ran to where the double doors should be.
 Here in virtual,
 the keypad was just an angled outcrop of concrete.
 There was nowhere to put her palm and no keys to press.